-Similarly, there is a push by countries to implement mobile national identity systems (mIDs) as either alternatives to, or augmenting, existing eID cards.
-Examples of such systems are Nigeria’s Mobile Digital ID application; Estonia’s “Mobile-ID” and “Smart-ID”, Singapore’s “SingPass Mobile”, Germany’s “Mobile Ident”, India’s “mAadhaar” mobile application and Colombia has a mobile version of their eID card since late 2020, to name a few examples.
+Similarly, there is a push by countries to implement mobile national identity systems (mIDs) as either an alternative to or augment, existing eID cards.
+Examples of such systems are Nigeria’s Mobile Digital ID application; Estonia’s “Mobile-ID” and “Smart-ID”, Singapore’s “SingPass Mobile”, Germany’s “Mobile Ident”, India’s “mAadhaar” mobile application, and Colombia has a mobile version of their eID card since late 2020, to name a few examples.

 - Over 4 billion people already have access to the Internet in early 2020.
 The global online Internet penetration will reach 60% by the end of this year.

 - 50% of global internet traffic is mobile in 2020, according to Statista.
 Mobile devices (also including tablets) are now the primary means of accessing the Internet for users.